Amplify Your Career Story in Your Executive Resume with Position Summaries

 CHIEF TECHNOLOGY OFFICER, Date – Date

-Tasked with transforming IT into a strategic business partner, collaborating closely with CFO and executive management.
-Promoted technology utilization and efficiency and introduce roadmaps, governance standards, and best practices.
+Tasked with transforming IT department into strategic business partner in close collaboration with CFO and executive management.
+Promoted technology utilization and efficiency and introduced roadmaps, governance processes, and best practices to raise IT standards.
 Directed a team of 50 to ensure goal attainment across 85 operating locations.
 Drove $14M budget execution for infrastructure, security, enterprise systems, and IT support.

-Position summaries in an executive resume increase the amount of impactful information without taking up valuable real estate.
+Position summaries in an executive resume increase the amount of impactful information shared without taking up too much valuable real estate.

 An essential reminder with position overviews is to keep details succinct and value-rich.
 Meaning, don’t just overview basic tasks.
-Tell the reader what you stepped into, your primary focus, or where you took the role and how you benefited the business – – all while incorporating key roles responsibilities and focus.
+Tell the reader what you stepped into, your primary focus, or where you took the role and how you benefited the business – – all while incorporating select responsibilities.
 These facts help shape and amplify your leadership story.

 Looking for more resume resources?
 Check out my tips in these two recent Forbes articles: